matthewvukomanovic/APNIC.Parser/README.md

 # Running the file
 Just running the file will download the latest version from the ftp and output AU location ipv4 address ranges in en.wikipedia.org/wiki/CIDR_notation format.

+Output is on both the console and put onto the clipboard

 # Usage is
 apnicparser [filename [location,location,... [ type,type,... [long|l]]]